yxshelly/getcleandata/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-### Variable Information
+### Variable Description
 For each record in the dataset it is provided:
 - Subject: an identifier of the subject who carried out the experiment.
 The total number of the subjects is 30.
-- Activity: the six activities, including WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+- Activity: the six activities measured in the dataset, including
-- 66 measurements related to the mean and standard deviation, at the unit of per activity per subject.
-These features include:
+  - Walking
+  - Walking_Upstairs
+  - Walking_Downstairs
+  - Sitting
+  - Standing
+  - Laying
+- 66 feature measurements for each activity of each subject.
+The parameters of the measurements are restricted to either mean or standard deviation.
+These features are listed as following, with "t" standing for time, "f" standing for frequency, "Acc" standing for acceleration, "Mag" standing for magnitude.
+XYZ are the triaxial acceleration.
   - tBodyAcc-XYZ
   - tGravityAcc-XYZ
   - tBodyAccJerk-XYZ